 Parental leave after the baby is aged six months is also offered.
 This is the personal right of both parents to take and they may take it for 8 (for the first and second child) or 30 months (for twins, third and every subsequent child).

 Another pro-parents Scandinavian country, Sweden gives parents up to 480 days of leave for each child, and this can be used however they want until the child turns eight.
 This means that a parent could take, say six months off, go back to work for two years, then take eight weeks off, go back to work again, and so on, for eight years!
 Whatever the configuration, the employee is paid 80 percent of his or her salary during leave, regardless.

 The richest country in the world is the worst when it comes to a federal paid parental leave policy.
 They don’t have one.
 US mums can take 12 weeks UNPAID leave from their jobs when they have a baby, but have no guarantee of it being left open to them if they take longer than this.

 According to the law in Portugal, a new dad should not spend less than five days with his baby or he’ll be fined for avoiding his parental duties.
 Oh, and parental leave is 120 days.

-Since scraping their awful one-child policy, for one that encourages couples to have two children, Chinese mothers are given 128 days of paid maternity leave.
+Since scrapping their awful one-child policy for one that encourages couples to have two children, Chinese mothers are given 128 days of paid maternity leave.

 In Canada paid maternity leave is mandated, and your job is guaranteed after you’ve taken it.
 The length of leave depends on how long you’ve been with a company, but can last between 17 weeks and an entire year.
 The government also offers the option of 35 weeks of leave for both parents, to split up among themselves as they see fit, with a payment of $485 per week.